PokerHigh Facebook Icon Texas Holdem | Online Poker Game | PokerHigh

 Every hand, the 'button' is a spherical disc that sits in front of the player and rotates one seat to the left.

-The player who has the dealer button does not deal with the cards in casinos or poker rooms.
+The player with the dealer button does not deal with the cards in casinos or poker rooms.

 When playing poker with friends at home, the player with the button normally deals with the cards.